KingOfCramers/masamicooks/content/recipe/buff-chick-salad.md

 +++
 title = "Buff chick salad"
-summary = "The perfect meal for when you want fried chicken but should probably eat a salad." icon = "seedling" toc = true authors = ["Masami"]
+summary = "The perfect meal for when you want fried chicken but should probably eat a salad." description = "The perfect meal for when you want fried chicken but should probably eat a salad." icon = "seedling" toc = true authors = ["Masami"]